quorumcontrol/tupelo-docs/tutorials/notebook.md

 tupelo rpc-server
 ```

-This will start a 3 signer local notary group after first generating three
+This invocation will start a 3 signer local notary group after first generating
 random keypairs for the group to use.
-Then it will start the RPC server and bind
+After that, it will start the RPC server,
-it to the local notary group.
+bind it to the local notary group, and the server will be listening on port
+50051.

 ## Installing the Tupelo Client API
 Before we build anything, we need to add the Tupelo client to our application's